BienvenuC/pdsnd_github/README.md

 This project was created on 16 June 2020

-### Project Title
+### Bikeshare Project
-Replace the Project Title

-### Description
-Describe what your project is about and what it does
+Learn about bike share use in Chicago, New York City  and Washington, in an interactive way, by computing a variety of descriptive statistics.

 ### Files used
 Include the files used